PedroGaya/hellblazers/quickstart-sections/spreads/player/05-resistance-pools.md

 ## Fallout

 As the result of an impact move, or whenever you deplete a pool, you may take **fallout**.
+The amount of fallout at stake must be clear before any action or defense roll is made.
 The GM tells you _how much_ (at least one, up to three), but you choose whatever makes the most sense from:

 - Getting **vexed**;
 - Taking a **condition**;